Beto O’Rourke talks immigration at formal campaign kickoff near southern border

 His speech comes during a week in which Trump has said he is considering shutting the southern border due to Mexico’s alleged inaction to combat the increasing flows of illegal immigrants into the country, and weeks after Trump declared a national emergency at the border to free up more funding for a wall at the border.

+Saturday afternoon, Trump used Twitter to urge Mexico to act.
+"Mexico must use its very strong immigration laws to stop the many thousands of people trying to get into the USA," he tweeted.
+"Our detention areas are maxed out & we will take no more illegals.
+Next step is to close the Border!
+This will also help us with stopping the Drug flow from Mexico!"

+He also criticized Democrats for impeding progress to improve immigration laws, tweeting that "Dems don’t care about the crime, they don’t want any victory for Trump and the Republicans, even if good for USA!"

-But as Democrats have been increasingly taking more radical stances on issues such as abolishing Immigration and Customs Enforcement (ICE) -- with O’Rourke going so far as to call for existing barriers to be taken down -- the former congressman struck a more bipartisan tone in El Paso.
+Democrats have been taking increasingly extreme positions on issues relating to border enforcement -- for instance, advocating the abolition of Immigration and Customs Enforcement (ICE).
+O'Rourke himself has gone so far as to call for existing barriers to be taken down.

+But as his campaign ramped up in El Paso on Saturday, the ex-congressman struck a more bipartisan tone.

 In line with his 2018 campaign, O’Rourke said there was a “golden opportunity” for Democrats to work with Republicans on “comprehensive immigration reform” and to “rewrite this country’s immigration laws in our own image, with our own values, and in the best traditions of the United States of America.”